linuxmint/nemo/README.md

 History
 ====
-Nemo version 1.0.0 was released in July 2012 along with version 1.6 of the Cinnamon reaching version 1.1.2 in November 2012.
+Nemo started as a fork of the GNOME file manager Nautilus v3.4.
+Version 1.0.0 was released in July 2012 along with version 1.6 of Cinnamon, reaching version 1.1.2 in November 2012.
-It started as a fork of the GNOME file manager Nautilus v3.4 after the developers of the operating system Linux Mint considered that "Nautilus 3.6 is a catastrophe".

 Developer Gwendal Le Bihan named the project "nemo" after Jules Verne's famous character Captain Nemo, who is the captain of the Nautilus.

 Features